adammccartney/RecursionOfTwoPathsInAPitchField/readme.md

 Simple program that models the path traveled by individual pitches of a melody as they are transposed through a pitch field.
-In other words, these pitches are transposed by a set of diatonic intervals a number of times and the number of times that discrete pitches occur is counted.
+In other words, these pitches are transposed by a set of diatonic intervals a number of times and the number of times that a specific pitch occurs is counted.
 The idea is an attempt to model the types of recursive algorithms used to generate strange attractors and other similar types of chaotic symmetries.